 Your physician or speech-language pathologist will select which exercises are useful to improving your swallowing function.
 If an exercise is not selected, do not attempt it without consulting your medical team.
 They will develop a program customized and unique to the needs of each patient.
 This includes the number of repetitions, the number of seconds each exercise should be performed, and the rest period between exercises.

 This information (instruction and videos), unless other noted, have been provided to the NFOSD by the UC Davis Health System, Department of Otolaryngology and Nancy Swigert, CCC-SLP, BCS-S, F-ASHA and colleagues.
 The material is copyrighted.
 All rights associated with this copyrighted material will be enforced.
 It is being made available free of charge to all physicians and speech language pathologists to be used by their patients.
-This material is also available on the iPhone and iPad using the free iSwallow™ app.
+Some of this material is also available on the iPhone and iPad using the iSwallow™ app.

 1. Effortful Swallow: Collect all the saliva in your mouth onto the center of your tongue.
 Keep your lips closed and tight together.
 Pretend you are swallowing a grape whole in one big, hard swallow.
 The number of repetitions is patient specific.
 Click here for Video.